Cleaning & Grooming

 To help with the dog smell immediately after bathing, I think the best dog shampoo for odor is an aromatherapy-based dog shampoo.
 I’ve tried a bunch of them over the years.
 Here’s the one I use.

-Well, that’s about the extent of my knowledge on dog odor — based on personal experience with my own stinky dog.
+Well, that’s about the extent of my knowledge on dog odor — based personal experience with my own stinky dog.

 Other Dog Odor Remedies To Try